 A student sanctioned with an Honor Probation will have to fulfill the terms of an Honor Probation Action Plan during the period of the probation.
 The Student Court or its representative(s) will work with a committee to develop this plan.
 The committee may include the Dean of Students, the accusing faculty/staff member, representatives of other relevant campus entities, such as Counseling Services, Civic Engagement, Academic Success, Substance Education, Campus Police, athletic programs, or others.
-The sanctioned student will also take part in the development of the action plan.
-All Honor Probation Action Plans share a similar goal structure: remorse, restitution and reflection.
-These goals are achieved through different means in different cases.
-An action plan might encourage remorse by having a student publicly apologize to a class, work alongside someone harmed by his actions, or face the suspension of privileges.
-An action plan might encourage restitution by having a student do service work related to the offense (presenting a talk on cheating for H-SC students or students in the community, or develop a community project giving back to the community that has been harmed (a fundraiser perhaps, or a cleanup campaign).
+The sanctioned student will a talk on cheating for H-SC students or students in the community), or develop a community project giving back to the community that has been harmed (a fundraiser perhaps, or a clean-up campaign).
 Finally, an action plan might encourage reflection by having a student compose an essay about the offense and lessons learned or creating new ways for future students to avoid such mistakes.
 The essay would be presented to a relevant audience.
-While all Honor Probation Action Plans share this tripartite structure, no two are alike, and the Honor Probation Action Plan committee will work together to create an appropriate plan in each case that meets the overall criteria.
+While all Honor Probation Action Plans share this tripartite structure, no two are alike, and the Honor Probation Action

+Plan committee will work together to create an appropriate plan in each case that meets the overall criteria.
 The Student Court may mandate a certain number of community service hours according to the severity of the offense-not to exceed 200 hours.
 The Court may take into account aggravating or mitigating circumstances.
 An Honor Probation will be entered into the offending student's record for determining sanctions for future violations.
 The formal Honor Probation Action Plan letter will be mailed to at least one parent of the sanctioned student.